aki-net/aki-cloud/README.md

 - **Install script errors**: ensure Docker daemon is running and the Compose plugin is available (`docker compose version`).
 - **CoreDNS not answering**: confirm `ENABLE_COREDNS=true` and that the NS IPs are bound on the host; inspect `docker compose logs coredns`.
 - **OpenResty not proxying**: ensure edge IPs exist in node metadata; check `data/openresty/sites-enabled/` for generated configs.
-- **Sync stalls**: verify `data/cluster/peers.json` contains reachable peer addresses and that ports are open between nodes.
+- **Sync stalls**: ensure every node record has a valid `api_endpoint`; `data/cluster/peers.json` is auto-generated from these endpoints, so inspect it and confirm ports are open between nodes.

 All components are documented within their respective `README.md` files for deeper operational notes.